mathgladiator/adama-lang/docs/docs/reference-channels-handlers-futures.md

 ### channel&lt;T&gt;.fetch(who)

-channels have a fetch method will result in a single message but has the semantics that the document can block forever.
+channels have a fetch method that will result in a single message but has the semantics that the document can block forever.
 There is a mechanism called ```preempt``` which can unblock the state machine, but this is an experimental feature.

 ### channel&lt;T&gt;.decide(who, T[])